BrunoBoehm/code-notes/ObjectOrientedRuby.md

 Let's set up a small CLI program.
 Let's start by creating a directory `mkdir Nogokiri` and inside create the following architecture, creating files with `touch file_name`.
-Note the Gemfile is created by typing `bundler init` so that it gets filled with preformated info.
+Note the Gemfile is created by typing `bundle init` so that it gets filled with preformated info.
 ```ruby
 Nokogiri/
     bin/